 - 1. leading change and coordinating effort

 - 2. understanding risks

 - 3. communicating with and educating people about risks

-- 4. partnering with those who effect change
+- partnering with those who effect change

-- 5. empowering individuals and communities to exercise choice and take responsibility
+- empowering individuals and communities to exercise choice and take responsibility

 - 6. reducing risks in the built environment

 - 7. supporting capabilities for disaster resilience.

-The National Disaster Risk Reduction Framework (2018) guides national, whole-of-society efforts to proactively reduce disaster risk, to minimise the loss and suffering caused by disasters.
+The National Disaster Risk Reduction Framework (2018) guides national, whole-of-society efforts to proactively reduce disaster risk, with the aim of minimising the loss and suffering caused by disasters.
 The Framework establishes a 2030 vision, goals and priorities aligned to the Sendai Framework and the 2030 Sustainable Development Goals.

-The four framework priorities are:
+The four National Disaster Risk Reduction Framework priorities are: